tuansydau/runescape-star-scraper/README.md

 2. Run `pip install -r requirements.txt`
 3. Run `python star-scraper.py`

-Startup should take around 15 seconds, as it needs to download the right chromedriver for your browser on server startup.
+Startup should take around 15+ seconds, depending on internet speed, as it needs to download the right chromedriver for your browser on server startup.

-## Using
+## Usage

 Go to your browser and navigate to `localhost:3000` to use.
 If you'd like to change your block list, you can change the `ignore_list` variable in backend/star-scraper.py @ line 48 and enter the locations you wouldn't like to see.